ujanjan/read-the-text/README.md

 - **Mobile Warning**: Detects mobile devices and shows a warning that the study requires a desktop browser
   - Users can copy the study link to share or save for later
   - Users can enter their email to receive the study link (powered by Brevo/Sendinblue)
+- **Session Management**:
-- **Session Management**: Start, stop, and restart quiz sessions with data persistence per passage
+  - Start, stop, and restart quiz sessions with data persistence per passage
+  - Restarting creates a new session ID to ensure data integrity for research

 - **Navigation**: Move between passages while preserving individual progress
 - **Analytics Dashboard**: Collapsible sidebar showing cursor data, heatmap controls, and reading insights
 - **Summary Screen**: Comprehensive performance summary with: